 The preferred browser when using SimpleCert is Chrome.
 However, Mozilla and Internet Explorer are also compatible.
 Please be sure to check back to this FAQ periodically for any updates on browser compatibility.
 As Browser updates are released, we do our best to ensure compatibility, but as is normal with all web based software, some updates may need to be made to ensure that compatibility.
 We’ll keep you informed of browser compatibility updates thru this FAQ.
 If you have any issues using the application, please reach out to: firstname.lastname@example.org

-A Cert Set is a certificate template that consists of a certificate and notification email.
+A Cert Set is a set of templates that consists of a certificate and notification email.
 When you design a Cert Set, you can customize it to fit your exact needs.
-Everything from adding images, logos and backdrops, custom wording and special fonts, etc – is easily updated.
-In addition, you will also insert Merge Variables onto your template that will be used to match to your recipient data when you send out a project.
+Everything from adding images, logos and backdrops, custom wording and special fonts, etc. is easily updated.
+In addition, you can create Merge Variables onto your template that will be used to match to your recipient data when you send out a project (both on the certificate and the email).
 You can create as many or as few Merge Variables as needed on your Cert Set.

 When you sign up for a free SimpleCert account, you are able create one Cert Set.
 Once you create a Cert Set, it’s available for use for as long as you keep your account.
-If you need to create more than one certificate template, you can easily purchase more Cert Sets from within the tool.
+If you need to create a certificate with a different background or signature, you can easily purchase more Cert Sets from within the tool.

 Absolutely.
 Within the Build module simply choose the “Blank Canvas” template to upload your existing certificate design as a background.
 You will want to remove any data fields from the certificate that you upload, and then re-add them from within SimpleCert.
 As a best practice it’s a good idea to also remove any text as well.
 Adding a text field will almost always be sharper than text from an image on your certificates.